jamktiko/tc-productlab-manual/product-owner-guide.md

 ### Product Owners responsibilities

-X in his book, "Agile Game Development With Scrum" lists the following responsibilities for the product owner as follows:
+Clinton Keith in his book, "Agile Game Development With Scrum" lists the following responsibilities for the product owner as follows:

 * Managing the ROI (return of interest) for the game
 * Establishing a shared vision for the game among the customers and developers